axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

   <p>We don&rsquo;t need to compete to survive.
 We need to compete to survive within the <span class='_paradigm'>Fiat</span> system where artificial, made up scarcity is used as a tool of force.
 This is what Marx never figured out.
 He just wanted a system where the workers were at the top and powerful at the bottom.
 Stalin named himself the respresentative of all workers and the rest is history: worker at the top and everybody else at the bottom.</p>
   <p>Hitler used some of the same rhetoric and became friends with Stalin for a while.
 And then he made the mistake of going against the Russian winter.</p>

-<h1>Scarcity and Abudance</h1>
+<h1>Scarcity and Abundance</h1>
  <h2>Fiat</h2>
   <p>Food scarcity ended centuries ago, as soon as agriculture started to mix in with hunting and gathering.
 But then, agriculture brought in land scarcity.
 At least,that&rsquo;s how the story goes.</p>
   <p>Actually, what agriculture brought about was <em>land enclosures.</em> An enclosure is when somebody takes, <em>by force</em>, over land that was previously communal and provided for all.
 After the enclosure, if you want to use the land, you have to render goods.</em><a href='#en05'><sup id='bm05'>&hairsp;&nabla;&hairsp;</sup></a> Abundance for a few, scarcity for everybody else.</p>
-  <p>Abundance brings out the foreces to enclosed, and that is going on today.
+  <p>Abundance brings out the forces to enclose, and that is going on today.
 For example, the newest abundant good is the so-called AI computing.
 It is abundant because it has evolved in the Open Source space (free as in beer).
 Some people would like to enclose that technology with regulation (force).
 People like Elon Musk, Tesla and SpaceX, Sam Altman, OpenAI, Kent Walker, SVP at Google, Mustafa Suleyman, Co-founder of DeepMind, Francesca Rossi, Global Leader at IBM Research are lobbying the US Congress for regulation that would amount to an enclosure.<a href='#en01'><sup id='bm01'>&hairsp;&nabla;&hairsp;</sup></a> Abundance for a few, scarcity for everybody else, 21<sup>st</sup> century style.</p>
  <h2>Radical</h2>
   <p>Enclosures do come out of force and force is a no-no in <span class='_paradigm'>Radical</span>-based alternatives.</p>
   <p>We can&rsquo;t fix history, but we can choose our future.
 And we can choose a future where abundance is the rule, not the exception-until-somebody-figures-out-how-to-exploit-it.</p>